rabbibotton/clog/MACOS.md

 ```

-Tips: If using the -nw version in terminal preferances under profiles and under
+Tips: If using emacs in the terminal (ie emacs -nw) in terminal
-the default profile choose "Use Option as Meta".
+preferances under profiles and under the default profile choose "Use
+Option as Meta".
 I also add the following:

 ```
 ;; Selecting with mouse is an emacs selection